TanStack/table/docs/guide/expanding.md

 ]
 ```

-Then you should use the getSubRows function to return the children array in each row as expanded rows.
+Then you can use the getSubRows function to return the children array in each row as expanded rows.

 ```ts
 const table = useReactTable({